dotnet/AspNetCore.Docs/aspnet/migration/webapi.rst

 	:language: c#
 	:emphasize-lines: 1,2,6,8-9,27,32,34
 	:linenos:

 You should now be able to run the migrated project and browse to */api/products*; and, you should see the full list of 3 products.
 Browse to */api/products/1* and you should see the first product.

 Summary
 -------

-Migrating a simple Web API 2 project to MVC 6 is fairly straightforward, thanks to the merging of Web API into MVC 6 within ASP.NET 5.
+Migrating a simple Web API 2 project to MVC 6 is fairly straightforward, thanks to the merging of Web API into MVC 6 within ASP.NET Core 1.0.
 The main pieces every Web API 2 project will need to migrate are routes, controllers, and models, along with updates to the types used by MVC 6 controllers and actions.

 Related Resources
 -----------------